religion

 • Sermons sur divers textes de L’Ecriture Sainte. by CAILLARD, Gaspar.
 CAILLARD, Gaspar. ~ Sermons sur divers textes de L’Ecriture Sainte.
 Dublin: pour J. Smith & W. Bruce, 1728.

-First edition of these sermons by a French Huguenot emigré pastor in Dublin.
-The first two sermons are on the subject of religious toleration: ‘Contre… (more)
+First edition, rare, of these collected sermons by a French Huguenot emigré pastor in Dublin.
+Two significant sermons are on the subject of religious toleration,… (more)

-First edition of these sermons by a French Huguenot emigré pastor in Dublin.
-The first two sermons are on the subject of religious toleration: ‘Contre l’Intolerance’ and ‘Les justes bornes de la Tolerance’.
-The Toleration Act had been enacted in Ireland in 1719, granting Dissenters freedom of worship and allowed them to run schools.
-Caillard argues that not only was intolerance immoral, but irrational and imprudent.
+The first to sermons are entitled ‘Contre l’Intolerance’ and ‘Les justes bornes de la Tolerance’.
+The Toleration Act had been enacted in Ireland in 1719, granting Dissenters (but not Catholics) freedom of worship and the subject of religious toleration was widely debated.
+Caillard argues that not only was intolerance immoral, but also irrational and imprudent.
 ‘It is imprudent since enforcing a set of beliefs undermines society: it leads groups to take a defensive stance against other groups, destroying public order.
 It is irrational since, while coercion can lead people to accept a belief outwardly, it cannot alter their inner convictions.
 It is immoral because coercion’s inability to change inner beliefs means it can only breed lies and hypocrisy, and because individuals have the right to self-determination.
 However this toleration was not to be extended to Catholics.
-The sermon was preached on 5th November, commemorating the failure of the Gunpowder Plot.
+This sermon was preached on 5th November, commemorating the failure of the Gunpowder Plot.
 In a later sermon, Caillard established the limits of toleration.
-While still endorsing the individual right to self-determination, Caillard argues there is a limitation on religious freedom: that such freedom not be harmful to religion in general or society as a whole.’
-(Toleration in 18th century Ireland, Irish Philosophy.com)
+While still endorsing the individual right to self-determination, Caillard argues there is a limitation on religious freedom: that such freedom not be harmful to religion in general or society as a whole.’ (see Toleration in 18th century Ireland, Irish Philosophy.com)

-The book includes a subscriber’s list of men and women, both of Irish and French extraction.
-Among them is the name of moral philosopher Francis Hutcheson, then resident in Dublin.
-It is not difficult to trace a connection between Caillard’s arguments for tolerance based on circumstances and Hutcheson’s theories of moral rights, including the right to free conscience — which were later to have a profound influence on both the French and American constitutions.
+The book includes a subscriber’s list of men and women, of both Irish, French and other extraction, including Francis Hutcheson, then resident in Dublin.
+It is not difficult to trace a connection between Caillard’s arguments for tolerance based on circumstances and Hutcheson’s later theories of moral rights, including the right to free conscience — which were later to have a profound influence on both the French and American constitutions.
 Outside Europe we find copies at Illinois, Charleston and Penn only.

 (see full details)